NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - S2B and S2A are both empty teleports
 - 5X starts moving 4 frames sooner in super freeze
 - 2X has less super freeze and comes out faster, can move faster when hitting from further away than right next to the opponent, opponent falls slower, opponent cannot sub until they hit the ground or are hit; resets combo counter
-- GRKnJ moved even further back
+- GRKnJ replaced with RA
+- S6B stays in front; SB goes behind

 ### Choji